 The function readline() prints a prompt prompt and then reads and returns a single line of text from the user.
 If prompt is NULL or the empty string, no prompt is displayed.
 The line readline returns is allocated with malloc(); the caller should free() the line when it has finished with it.
-The declaration for readline in ANSI C is char readline (const char prompt);
+The declaration for readline in ANSI C is in order to read a line of text from the user.
+The line returned has the final newline removed, so only the text remains.